Soostone/aws-cloudfront/README.md

 ## TODO Move types and parsers into Types module

-## TODO Use fromString . show for toText on sum types
+## DONE Use fromString . show for toText on sum types

 ## DONE Break out parseDistributionSummary

 ## TODO reorg test modules

-## TODO Be consistent about fields that are an ID, i.e. invInvalidationId -> invId
+## DONE Be consistent about fields that are an ID, i.e. invInvalidationId -> invId

 ## TODO Not emitting request id or x-amz-id-2